khambsimp/monio/README.md

 A refreshed OS with a different approach to utilize Theory of Computing to develop a blueprint of a Computer Architecture that is beneficial to the society of the future.

 The way that Software and Computer development is done does not actually take into consideration how people have developed and grown their understanding of Computing in particular, or Information in general.
-A common misconception might be Engineer's tendency to avoid current conceptualizations of the Scientific realization of computing, and instead utilize one which seems more familiar.
-Especially to the person.
-Luckily, Computing as a concept is not limited.
+A common misconception might be our tendency to expect current conceptualizations of Computing to be lead by the needs of Scientists, when many of the greatest applications of Computing may be initiatied from people outside of Science.
+This is a conceptualization of Computing as a concept more broad and able to impact society at a greater magnitude.

 # Language
 All Language is actually the same language.
+The way Language is manifested within our Cognition is the same between people.

 # Personal Computing
 There are similarities in the way that human beings comprehend Computers.
 In essense it amounts to how we architect information in a way that it can be processed correctly, and computably using logic, arithmetic, and integer math.
 To process large swathes of information we tend to develop abstractions.
 These abstractions can be deduced to amount to logic, arithmetic, and integers when analyzed and optimized.
 However, we use abstractions to communicate with other humans, based on the specific way the computable functions have been implemented in physical reality.
 This project address how, our theoretical, and mathematical conceptualizations of computing affect, the implemented and as designed languages, and procesors used to store and compute the information within our lives.